poissonconsulting/newdata/README.md

 their reference value.

-The reference value for a factor is its first level, while the reference level for columns of other types are the mean or rounded mean in the case of logicals, integers, Dates or POSIXcts.
+The reference value for a factor is its first level, while the reference level for columns of other types are the mean in the case of real vectors, rounded mean in the case of logical and integer vectors and floored mean in the case of Date and POSIXct vectors.

 ## Demonstration